 Retail Editor 8 -- Home Textiles Today, October 13, 2010

 Bentonville, Ark. - Although shopping by higher-end households is holding up, Walmart US is losing share among low- and middle-income shoppers and will turn its attention to the core customer as it looks to drive top-line sales.

-"We're going to talk today about growth, top-line growth, and we see it coming from three places - our base core business, grow access to EDLP [everyday- low-price] through new store growth, and expand multi-channel," said Walmart US ceo Bill Simon during the company's annual analyst presentation earlier this month
+"We're going to talk today about growth, top-line growth, and we see it coming from three places - our base core business, grow access to EDLP [every-day-low-price] through new store growth, and expand multi-channel," said Walmart US ceo Bill Simon during the company's annual analyst presentation today.

 At the crux is Walmart's phased assortment project, which calls for: adding back some previously deleted items to assortments; identifying modular layouts that don't reflect the way consumers make purchasing decisions; analyzing departmental space impacts due to project impact stores; and product availability (shelf availability).